Powerball jackpot now set at $1.9 billion

 KRON On is streaming news live now

-The winning numbers for Saturday night’s drawing is 28, 45, 52, 56 and 69 and the Power number 20.
+The winning numbers for Saturday night’s drawing are 28, 45, 52, 56 and 69 and the Power number is 20.
 A Powerball ticket matching all five numbers was sold in San Leandro for the $1.1 million drawing.